 If you’re working on a project that’s a long way from your office, the hours can really stack up – especially as you become more senior, and have more responsibility for overseeing projects as they progress.
 Some supervisors and consultants relish the variety offered by off-site work, while others come to resent the to-ing and fro-ing; it really depends on the kind of lifestyle you want.

-How much do architects travel per year?
+How often do architects travel per year?

 There is no fixed answer to this question.
 A number of factors have to be taken into consideration, such as the size of your firm, the number of projects it works on at any given time, your level of seniority and your particular skills.
 You’re more likely to have travel opportunities at larger firms that work on multiple projects at once, and if you’re higher up the food chain with a desirable skill set.